Frequently Asked Questions

 Do I need a main drain?
 Should I drain the pool or do I need to change the water?

-Commercial pools require main drains, but residential pools do not normally require one.
+Commercial pools require main drains, but residential pools do not normally require one, although most builders install them.
+Our pools are built without main drains.
 The water in a pool can be circulated through the sides of the pool via the skimmer and most pools require at least a suction side cleaner, which moves about cleaning and circulating the pool water.

 Generally speaking, the answer is no, you should not drain the pool or change the water.
 Under normal situations, the water in a pool never needs to be changed.
 Whatever changes occur in the water can usually be dealt with by adding specific pool water chemicals.